coolar-star/COOL/paper/README.md

 # Beyond Memory Stores
-## A Regenerative Identity Architecture for Large Language Models
+## A Regenerative Identity Architecture for Long-Lived AI Systems

 This repository contains the reference materials and paper artifacts for:

 **Beyond Memory Stores:
-A Regenerative Identity Architecture for Large Language Models**
+A Regenerative Identity Architecture for Long-Lived AI Systems **

 ---